Bonaventure Baron

-Bonaventure Baron, O.F.M. (christened Bartholomew Baron; 1610 – 18 March 1696) was a distinguished Irish Franciscan friar and a noted theologian, philosopher, teacher and writer of Latin prose and verse.
+Bonaventure Baron (christened Bartholomew Baron; 1610 – 18 March 1696) was a distinguished Irish Franciscan friar and a noted theologian, philosopher, teacher and writer of Latin prose and verse.

 Biography

 Baron was born at Clonmel, County Tipperary.
-His mother, one of 14 children, was a sister of the Irish Jesuit priest, Father Ambrose Baron.
-Franciscan friar and historian Father Luke Wadding was another of Baron's uncles.
-His brother, Geoffrey acted for the Irish Confederates in their negotiations with the continental rulers.
+His mother, one of 14 children, was a sister of the Irish Jesuit priest, Ambrose Baron.
+Franciscan friar and historian Luke Wadding was another of Baron's uncles.
+His brother Geoffrey Baron acted for the Irish Confederates in their negotiations with the continental rulers.

 Bartholomew Baron joined the Franciscan community of Clonmel, pursued his studies in philosophy at the Old University of Leuven.
-Afterwards he proceeded to the Irish College of St Isidore in Rome, founded by his uncle, Father Wadding.
+Afterwards he proceeded to the Irish College of St Isidore in Rome, founded by his uncle, Wadding.
 Upon the completion of his theological courses, he was appointed professor and devoted himself specially to a defense of the Scotist system then generally assailed.
-During his stay in Rome he published numerous works on theology, philosophy and history, all listed below.
+During his stay in Rome he published numerous works on theology and poetry.
+His writings were lauded by Donegal-born physician Niall Ó Glacáin.